santaclarauniversity/santaclarauniversity.github.io/src/docs/getting-started.md

   <button type="button" class="btn btn-primary">Primary</button>
 ```

 ## Structuring content

 https://getbootstrap.com/docs/4.0/getting-started/introduction/

-Toolkit is designed with **Bootstrap 4**.
+Toolkit 2.0 is designed with **Bootstrap 4**.
 The documentation above provides all you need to know about manipulating Bootstrap 4.
-You might need to use the documentation to help you lay out pages or adjust content types.
+You might need to use those docs to help you lay out pages or adjust content types.

-**You can also check brand.scu.edu for demos of full pages and more docs on stuff like our typography.** Everything on Brand is navigable in the same left-hand menu you found the Content Types in, just scroll down to view the [Style Guide](/style-guide.html), [Demos](/demos.html), and [Docs](/docs.html) sections.
+You can visit brand.scu.edu to view the [Style Guide](/style-guide.html), [Demos](/demos.html), and [Docs](/docs.html) as well as the [Content Types](/content-types.html).